ycechungAI/cmd-ssg/README.md

 ##TODO NEXT  :

-5. choose programming language - DECIDE
+5. choose programming language - DECIDE (javascript)

 6. running the tool with --version or -v flag will print the tool's name and current version